maxisam/maxisam.github.com/source/_posts/2013-01-06-octopress.markdown

 1. I can write blog in [Markdown][3] format.
 2. I can have a lot of control of your blog.
 3. Using it with GitHub means you can have verison control for your blog.
+4. It is easy to insert code snippt into your blog post.

 However, there are few things I don't like either